xvik/gradle-quality-plugin/src/doc/docs/guide/config.md

       * to create initial collections and apply filter on it (using
       * {@link org.gradle.api.file.FileTree#matching(groovy.lang.Closure)}).
       *
-      * Plugin will include files into findbugs exclusion filter xml (default one or provided by user).
+      * Plugin will include files into spotbugs (findbugs) exclusion filter xml (default one or provided by user).
       *
       * Note: this must be used when excluded classes can't be extracted to different source set and
       * filter by package and filename is not sufficient.